dsatizabal/zero2asic_installer/README.md

 and it must install all components except KLayout as it is indicated to cause issues if not installed properly for your Ubuntu version.

-After installation is finished perform the tests as indicated in the Zero2Asic course.
+After installation is finished **YOU MUST** reboot your system so the user configuration for Docker takes effect, then perform the tests as indicated in the Zero2Asic course.

 BE CAREFUL: run the script only once, if it fails, you'll likely have to modify the .bashrc file as some exports are added to it.